iExecBlockchainComputing/iexec-sdk/docs/classes/IExecENSModule.md

 _NB_:
 - `address` must be an iExec RegistryEntry address (ie: app, dataset or workerpool) or the user address, default user address
-- the configuration may require up to 4 transactions, depending on the target type (EOA or RegistryEntry) and the current state, some transaction may or may not occur to complete the configuration
+- the configuration may require up to 3 transactions, depending on the current state, some transaction may or may not occur to complete the configuration

 example:
 - EOA ENS configuration